Voting Rules for Accurate Democracy Election Systems. Chairman Central Chairperson.

 Searching for more?
 There are a score of pairwaise-tournament Condorcet-completion rules.

-You will find rules named for their inventors such as Black, Coombs, Copeland, Dodgson , Kemeny, Nanson, Tideman, Schultz, and Schwartz.
+You will find rules named for their inventors such as Black, Coombs, Copeland, Dodgson , Kemeny, Nanson, Tideman, Schulze, and Schwartz.
 You will also find rules named for a logic mechanism: beat path, minimax, or min max, and ranked pairs.
 So a rule may have two common names.
 And you will find names that express variations on these rules.
 The voting glossary defines some of these.

 Search Terms Adjectives

-Nouns Condorcet
+Nouns Condorcet Pairwise Tournament

 Rule Condorcet rule Pairwise rule Tournament rule